Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the University of Rijeka under project uniri-mzi-25-16 and Financial support from the Italian Ministry of University and Research (MUR) in the framework of the Project PRIN 2022 PNRR code P20223PLC2 "Nonlocal modelling of nano-coatings" is gratefully acknowledged.
+This work was supported by the project uniri-mzi-25-16 and Financial support from the Italian Ministry of University and Research (MUR) in the framework of the Project PRIN 2022 PNRR code P20223PLC2 "Nonlocal modelling of nano-coatings" is gratefully acknowledged.